Artisan-Lab/Rust-SGNN/data/get_unchecked_mut/README.md

 ## Info
-All get_unchecked cases belongs to the same pattern.
+All get_unchecked_mut cases belongs to the same pattern.
-They can be replaced with get_checked.
+They can be replaced with get_mut.